Caine's Arcade: Background

-Before 2011, Caine would spend weekends at his father George's auto parts store to pass the time and earn some money.
-Caine tried various business ideas, selling items such as yard signs for sports teams and snacks from vending machines.
+Before 2011, Caine spent weekends at his father George's auto parts store, both to pass the time and to earn some money.
+Caine tried various business ideas, including selling yard signs for sports teams and snacks from vending machines.
 However, as the store was located in an industrial area of East Los Angeles with low foot traffic and mainly served as a warehouse for online sales, these efforts were largely unsuccessful.

 In the summer of 2011, Caine discovered several discarded cardboard boxes at the store and asked his father's permission to set up an arcade in the front.
 George agreed, and Caine built the games and created a ticket and prize redemption system.
 He initially used his old toys, such as Hot Wheels cars, as prizes, before switching to items purchased at dollar stores.
 Caine operated the games manually, retrieving balls and handing out tickets to players through slots.
 During a family trip to Palm Springs, he requested a custom T-shirt with "Caine's Arcade" printed on one side and "Staff" on the other, despite not knowing what the word "staff" meant at the time.